 You can apply for the Paycheck Protection Program (PPP) through a participating lender.
 Once you find a lender that is accepting applications, you will likely need to gather your monthly payroll expenses for 2019 and 2020.
 The PPP requires the lender to use your payroll expenses to determine the maximum loan amount as well as the amount that may be forgiven.

 Second draw loan applicants will also need to provide quarterly profit / loss statements to demonstrate a decline in revenue.

 The PPP allows small business owners, including sole proprietors, to borrow up to 2.5 times their average monthly payroll costs (3.5 times if they are in the hotel/restaurant industry).
 A portion of the loan may be forgiven if the proceeds are used for payroll costs, mortgage interest, rent and utilities.
 The interest rate on the amount that must be repaid is only 1% and the term is five years from the date of disbursement.
-The first payment is due 6 months after the disbursement date, though interest will accrue during that deferral period.
+The first payment is due six months after the loan forgiveness determination date, though interest will accrue during that deferral period.

 Independent contractors and self-employed individuals who don’t have any employees and don’t issue paychecks to themselves during the year will use their net income from self-employment as a substitute for wages for purposes of the PPP.
 These owner-employees can still qualify for loan forgiveness as long as the loan proceeds are used for qualifying expenses.

 Self-employed individuals substantiate net income from self-employment by providing a copy of their business tax return – typically a Schedule C (Form 1040) – for tax year 2019 with their loan application as well as any Form 1099-MISC detailing nonemployee compensation, invoice, bank statement, and book of record that establishes they are self-employed.
 They must also provide documentation from 2020 that show they were in operation on or around February 15, 2020.